6k (5760 x 1080), 5.1 sound

 Numerous prestigious public institutions have collected Liu’s works, such as: Tate Modern, London, UK; Centre Pompidou, Paris, France; M+ Collection, Hong Kong, China; Astrup Fearnley Museet For Moderne Kunst, Oslo, Norway; LUMA Art Foundation, Arles, France; Kadist Collection, Paris, France; San Francisco, US; Rubell Family Collection, Miami, US; DSL Collection, Paris, France; The Walther Collection, New York, US; Guangdong Museum of Art, Guangzhou, China; K11 Art Foundation, Hong Kong, China; Sigg Private Collection, Switzerland; New Century Art Foundation, Beijing, China; Taikang Art Space, Beijing, China.

-Liu Chuang, Lithium Lake and the Lonely Island of Polyphony, 2020
+Liu Chuang, Lithium Lake and Island of Polyphony, 2020

 3-Channel Video, Color, Sound